digital-organology/hmsm/README.md

 If you miss support for a format of interest for you, we provide tooling to help you create configuration information for that format.
 For additional information on this, see [CONFIG.md](docs/CONFIG.md).

+The program generally expects roll scans to be taken against a black or white background.
+If not specified using the `--background` parameter the color will be extrapolated from the provided image.
+The roll scan is also expected to be somewhat straight, with a slight curvature beeing compensated for automatically.

 To process a roll, use the provided `roll2midi` utility, like so:

 ```{bash}